risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 ## Connect to your cluster

-After getting a cluster up and running, you need to connect to it so that you can interact with RisingWave.
+After getting a cluster up and running, you need to connect to it so that you can interact with RisingWave Database.

 You can choose from the following two ways to connect to your cluster.